 join

-Joins a list of strings into a single string using a specified separator.
+Joins a list of values into a single string using a specified separator.
+Non-string values are converted to strings; None becomes an empty string.

 Syntax